themarketinggroup/themarketinggroup.github.io/resources/screenshots/README.txt

-These are screenshots of the website template running.
+These are screenshots of version 4 of the website template running.